tomgco/bosco/README.md

 The default command, this sets you up.

 ```
-bosco fly
+bosco fly <pull> <install>
 ```

 This will clone all the repositories in your team, and then run npm install on all of them.
 If the repository already exists locally it will skip it.

-To have it update the repository with changes, just add 'pull' to the command, and it will issue a 'git pull --rebase' on all the projects before npm install.
+To have it update the repository with changes, just add 'pull' to the command, and it will issue a 'git pull --rebase' on all the projects.

+To have it run 'npm install' against all repos, just add 'install'.

 ```
-bosco fly pull
+bosco fly pull install
 ```

 ### S3 Push